model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 This tutorial is actually a slightly cleaned-up version of the work done by two developers who used the starter kit to begin verification of `pvPortMalloc`.
-Two developers who had little more hand-on experience that the demonstration of CBMC running on a few simple examples were able to use the starter kit to begin verification in about ten or fifteen minutes, and were able to breathe some real life into the proof within a few more hours.
+These developers, who had little more hands-on experience than the demonstration of CBMC running on a few simple examples, were able to use the starter kit to begin verification in about ten or fifteen minutes, and were able to breathe some real life into the proof within a few more hours.